 Moving from Kansas City, MO to Chicago, IL

 If you need help moving to Chicago from Kansas City, choose U-Pack!
 With our self-move service, you pack, load and unload your belongings, and we do all the driving.
-Choose door-to-door delivery, or opt to load/unload at a nearby service center, if you’re not ready to move in or out right away.
-See how much your move will cost by getting a free online quote or call us at 844-362-5303844-594-3077.
+Choose door-to-door delivery or load/unload at a nearby service center to save even more.
+See how much your move will cost by getting a free online quote.